uclamii/model_tuner/source/usage_guide.rst

 1. Understand the nature of the imbalance in the dataset.
 2. Apply appropriate resampling techniques (oversampling, undersampling, or hybrid methods).
-3. Use metrics beyond accuracy, such as precision, recall, and F1-score, to evaluate model performance fairly.
+3. Use metrics beyond accuracy, such as :ref:`precision, recall, and F1-score <Limitations_of_Accuracy>`, to evaluate model performance fairly.

 Generating an Imbalanced Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^